Vaughan-Tarilta bridges project

 Vaughan-Tarilta-Floodway-480x316.jpg

-This project is examining the replacement of an existing ford and 2 bridges near the township of Vaughan with new modern structures.
+This project is undertaking the construction of a low-level bridge to replace and existing ford, and assessing 2 bridges near the township of Vaughan for rehabilitation, or replacement with modern structures.

 Project overview

-Council is proposing to construct a new concrete low level structure capable of providing all weather access to all vehicles, not just 4 wheel drives (excluding high flow and flood events).
-The new structure has been designed in accordance with all Australian Standards and when complete is capable of providing access to all heavy vehicles.
+A new concrete low-level structure capable of providing all weather access (excluding high flow and flood events) to all vehicles, not just 4-wheel drives, is being constructed in accordance with all Australian Standards.
+When complete it will be capable of providing access to all heavy vehicles.
 The structure will also provide access for both pedestrians and cyclist and provide a new entrance to the Castlemaine Diggings National Heritage Park.

 Design considerations